EMDR (Eye Movement Desensitization & Reprocessing) is the #1 treatment for trauma and traumatic stress.

 The reason that we pickup an incomplete EMDR session this way is that we want to get a real-time snapshot of how the memory is affecting the client now.
 Since reprocessing can continue in between sessions, where you left off at your last session is not going to be where the client is in the present in regards to the traumatic memory.

 Have more questions on how to use EMDR effectively with your clients?
 Schedule an EMDR Consultation with me today and see how I can help!

 About the Author

 Dana Carretta-Stein is a Licensed Mental Health Counselor and founder of Peaceful Living Mental Health Counseling, PLLC, and Carretta Consulting in Scarsdale, NY.
 She specializes in clinical psychotherapy to treat children, adolescents and adults with anxiety, behavior and trauma difficulties.

-She is a certified EMDR therapist, consultant in training, and Regional Coordinator of the Westchester EMDR Regional Network.
-Dana is also a business coach for wellness practitioners who are looking to build and grow their private practice.
+She is a certified EMDR therapist and EMDRIA Approved Consultant.
+Dana is also a business marketing coach for wellness practitioners who are looking to build and grow their private practice.